 What Is the Difference Between Value Investing and Deep Value Investing?

 Value investing, in contrast, is much more conservative in its judgments and tends to focus on companies that present a good margin of safety.

-Final Thoughts on Deep Value Investing
+How to Use Deep Value Investing